mjeanmar/mdi-basic-training/_docs/code-colloboration/github-basics.md

 GitHub allows you to:

-- keep a copy of your code repository on a remote server, for safe keeping
+- keep a copy of your code repository on a remote server for safe keeping
-- easily share your code repository with other people
+- easily share your code project with other people
-- contribute to other people's code repositories
+- contribute to other people's code projects
 - and more!

 ## Learn the Basics

-There are many resources on the internet to introduce you to the basic concepts of GitHub, take a look through the ones you find most useful:
+There are many resources on the internet to introduce you to the basic concepts of GitHub.
+Take a look through the ones you find most useful:

 <https://www.google.com/search?q=github+basics>

 > ###  Git vs. GitHub
 >
-> It is common for beginners to think that Git and GitHub
+> Beginners often think that Git and GitHub are the "same thing".
-> are the "same thing".
-They are not - you do not need GitHub to use Git.
+> They are not - you do not need GitHub to use Git.
 > Git is a version control system.
 > GitHub is a resource server that uses Git (there are others like
 > GitLab and BitBucket, but the MDI uses GitHub).